Yash-G/modelearth-codechat/README.md

 Deploy in AWS Lambda with `PINECONE_API_KEY` in environment variables.

----

 ## VectorDB Sync

 GitHub sync — develop a solution for how we can sync the PR to the vector DB.

-A good solution is: Have the `file_path` in the metadata, right?
+A good solution is to have the `file_path` in the metadata, right?
 So whenever the PR is merged, we will replace all vectors related to that file with the updated file vectors.

 We are doing this in GitHub Actions, so chunking should be lightweight.

 For the initial load, we used Tree-sitter.
 But try to figure out that if the PR is a Python file, then we only build Tree-sitter Python and chunk it.
 Embedding would obviously be OpenAI’s small model since it's lightweight.

----

-## Future Enhancements

-Now we set up 4 RAG training filesets, which we'll combine as agents to support broader questions about the entire system.
-Filesets 1, 2, and 3 can optionally be grouped into the same RAG, depending on overlap and use case.
-Each RAG will handle a specific part of the system, and combining them lets us scale to system-level Q&A across multiple domains.